oguzhan-yilmaz/balcony/docs/development/yaml-resource-nodes.md

 Custom YAML files are defined in the `custom_nodes/yamls/` folder and picked up by balcony automatically.

-balcony uses `pydantic` for configuration input validation, and the custom yaml file should be in the following format:
+balcony uses `pydantic` for configuration input validation, and apart from `service_name` and `resource_node_name` all other keys are optional.

+The custom yaml file should be in the following format:

 ```yaml title="balcony/custom_nodes/yamls/_example_service.yaml"